MohsinAejazRahman/Libft/README.md

 # 📚 libft - Custom C Library
 `libft` is the first project in the 42 core curriculum.
 It requires you to reimplement standard C library functions from `<ctype.h>`, `<stdlib.h>`, `<string.h>` and `<unistd.h>` along with some custom funcrtions.
-Here you must organize them into a reusable static library.
+Here you must organize these functions into a reusable static library.
 This `README` will help you **understand the theory and mechanisms of C** to help you write these functions which have been grouped by category.

 > 🔍 **Note:**
 This document is **not a tutorial** and does **not explain how to implement code** for each function.
 Instead, it provides a overview and theory to help you understand the core features of the C language.
 To write your own implementation, refer to the documentation within each individual `.c` file in the `srcs/` directory.
 There you will find documentation on the specific function.